Christyne Berzsenyi

 • Ways in which the Columbo Method has been adopted for workplace communication by healthcare, sales, ministry, and teaching professionals

-• Illustration of the strong influence of Dostoyevsky’s Crime and Punishment on Columbo
+• Illustration of the strong influence of Dostoyevsky’s Crime and Punishment on Columbo (published in the scholarly journal Clues)

-• Testimonies of women mega church leaders that enable their leadership in contemporary Evangelical ministries
+• Testimonies of women mega-church leaders that enable their leadership in contemporary Evangelical ministries

 • God’s judgment and wrath and the devil’s welcome to eternal residence in hell as recruitment strategies expressed in Evangelical signage

-• The rhetorical functions of horror anthology and film “talkers” who host and promote their work; realistic superhero powers and spectatorship in Limitless.
+• The rhetorical functions of horror anthology and film “talkers” who host and promote their work; realistic superhero powers and spectatorship in Limitless

 • Critical communication educational game development